jolie/docs/README.md

   }
   ```

+## Fixing a tutorial
+- Create a branch named as it follows
+  - `tutorials/fix/name-of-the-tutorial`
 ## Creating a new tutorial
 - Define a branch name that follows this guideline `tutorials/new/short-tutorial-name`
 - Actions to take in repo `jolie/examples`